 All new students must have a Blaster Card made as soon as possible after they enroll.
 The Blaster Card office also issues RTD College Passes, which allow students to ride RTD buses and light rail free of charge.
-Students can replace lost, stolen, or damaged Blaster Cards for a small fee.

 The Blaster Card can be used for student meal plans, to check material out of the Arthur Lakes Library, to access certain electronic doors, and may be required to attend various campus activities.